UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

     - **Thursday 1 April 2021**: Access to the login nodes will be removed and all data will be deleted.

+    Thomas has now been retired as an MMM Hub machine.
+    A portion of Thomas is running for UCL users only until the end of 2021.

 ## Applying for an account

+UCL users can contact David Scanlon or Scott Woodley for access to the post-retirement portion of Thomas.

 Thomas accounts belong to you as an individual and are applied for through your own institution's [Point of Contact](https://mmmhub.ac.uk/thomas).